 Unlike the simulation setting, the true valuation distribution is obviously not known here.
 However, we still undertake a limited performance evaluation and comparison exercise for the two approaches.
 As discussed previously in Section \ref{subsec:Data_simulation}, if the modeling assumptions are largely unviolated (which seems to be the case) one would expect the MLE to do better than the initial estimator.
 The goal of this limited evaluation is again to understand the amount of improvement, and also to examine the stability of both estimators.
 For this purpose, we split the entire Xbox dataset into training and test sets.
 In particular, we consider two choices of splits namely, $1:1$ and $2:1$, for the ratio of auctions in training vs. test data.
 For each splitting proportion, 100 random splits are performed.
-For each split, estimates $\hat{F}_{c, MLE, \ test}$ (MLE estimator using test data) as an approximation for the true valuation distribution $F$, we evaluate both the initial estimate $\hat{F}_{init}$ are obtained from the training data, along with the estimate $\hat{\lambda}_{MLE}$ of the Poisson arrival rate.
+For each split, estimates $\hat{F}_{MLE}$ and $\hat{F}_{init}$ are obtained from the training data, along with the estimate $\hat{\lambda}_{MLE}$ of the Poisson arrival rate.
 For each test auction and each of two estimates of $F$ ({\it init} and {\it MLE}), 100 pseudo auctions with the same starting price are generated.
 The mean squared error of the corresponding 100 final selling prices is computed around the observed final selling price in the test auction.
 These relative mean squared errors are then averaged over all the test auctions.
 The mean squared errors are finally averaged over these 100 replications/splits to obtain an overall MSE for each of the two methods.
-The MSEs for both $\hat{F}_{c, MLE, \ test}$ is significantly closer to $\hat{F}_{c, MLE, \ training}$ as compared to $\hat{F}_{init, \ training}$.
-We also calculate the average total variation distance between $\hat{F}_{c, MLE, \ test}$ and each of $\hat{F}_{FP}$ (based solely on the first non-starting standing prices).
+The MSEs for both $\hat{F}_{MLE}$ and $\hat{F}_{init}$ are normalized by the MSE of the preliminary estimator $\hat{F}_{FP}$ (based solely on the first non-starting standing prices).
 The resulting normalized MSE values are provided in Table~\ref{tab:MSE}. { In both settings, {\it MLE} yields a better estimate of the final selling price compared to the {\it init}.}